The Westminster Government is planning major reforms to the benefit system, including Housing Benefit, over the next few years.

 But not most residential care or nursing homes, or if you pay rent to a close relative.

-Changes to Housing Benefit for Private Tenants
+Housing Benefit for Private Tenants

 Local Housing Allowance replaced Housing Benefit on 7 April 2008 as a way of working out new claims for tenants who are renting from a private landlord.